deanwampler/spark-scala-tutorial/tutorial/src/index.md

 ## Spark 1.0.0

-We will use Spark 1.0.0-RC3 so we can use some new features, like Spark SQL, that will be generally available (GA) soon.
+We will use Spark 1.0.0-RC5 so we can exploit the latest API features.
+The final release will be available soon.
 I'll update the workshop to final artifacts when they are available.

 For now, we will use the following temporary locations for documentation and jar files: